 What alternative is there to get statistics on Facebook comments?

 Unfortunately, you cannot do this through Facebook.
-Facebook doesn’t provide statistics to help you determine what’s working for your company and what isn’t.
+Facebook doesn’t provide statistics to help you determine what part of your social customer care strategy works.

 Brand and user activity statistics